Growing a Care Home Business

 Costs will vary substantially across the country.
 In some areas of London, acquiring a neighbouring property when it comes on the market might require funding of £1 million or more - especially if it is of comparable size to your existing premises.

-However, if you can you find the property you need, a Commercial Mortgage could help you spread the cost of buying it over 20 years or more, with rates that reflect the profitability of your business - lenders will prefer a profitable, stable business with an established record of profitability.
+However, if you can find the property you need, a care home mortgage could help you spread the cost of buying it over 20 years or more, with rates that reflect the profitability of your business - lenders will prefer a profitable, stable business with an established record of profitability.

 The cost of providing refurbishment and building work could range from a few tens of thousands of pounds to several hundreds of thousands, depending on the scale of the work required.
 The costs will be comparable to those of extending your existing premises - which will usually be quoted based on a square metre basis, and so depend mainly on the size of the extension required.